Writing style tutor

 If you don’t have an account yet, here’s where you sign up.
 It’s all free and you get instant access.

-Manage the books-dataset to the platform
+Import the books-dataset to the platform

 Create a project on the platform by clicking New project, and navigate to the Datasets view.

-Select the author feature and make sure the Encoding is Categorical.
+Check the author feature and make sure the Encoding is Categorical.

 Save the dataset